joasheng/cse15l-lab-reports/lab3.md

 ./technical/government/Post_Rate_Comm/CoHeNeTaL_Scale.txt
 ```
 Here, the word cohenetal has been replaced with a variety of cases, but they are all returned due to the option.

+For each one, I used the source: https://www.redhat.com/sysadmin/linux-find-command